aetaix/supacms/README.md

 # Thoth CMS

+> Thoth: The Egyptian god of wisdom, writing, scripture, and tales.

 Arf.
 Again another headless CMS...
 Yup, I know what you're thinking.
 After endless hours of searching for the perfect CMS, I've always ended up with the same conclusion: they all are too complex, or overfeatured, or too expensive, or too slow, or too... you name it.
 So I decided to choose simplicity other than anything else.